SAMtoBAM/pggb_starship_pipeline/README.md

 ##activate the env
 conda activate funannotate
-##set another variable for the threads as the count is set differently in funannotate (it is divisible by eight)
+##set another variable for the threads as the count is set differently in funannotate (it is divisible by eight essentially)
 threads3=$( echo $threads | awk '{print $0/8}' | awk -F "." '{print $1}' )
 ##export the path to the funannotate database as set up before (just using a path to a stored version)
 export FUNANNOTATE_DB=/PATH/funannotate_db